Fast Estimation of Wasserstein Distances via Regression on Sliced Wasserstein Distances: Experiments

 We define some specific model instances: \emph{RG-o} uses Max-SW and Min-SWGG as predictors; \emph{RG-s} uses SW and PWD as predictors; \emph{RG-e} uses EBSW and EST as predictors.
 We also consider two extensions: \emph{RG-se} combines SW, EBSW, PWD, and EST, and \emph{RG-seo} combines all six variants.
 For each instance, we have a \emph{constrained} version and an \emph{unconstrained} version as discussed.

-We evaluate our methods in five parts, each with a distinct goal.
+We evaluate our methods in several parts, each with a distinct goal.
 First, in Section~\ref{subsec:pc-class}, we test practical use via \(k\)-NN on ShapeNetV2, reporting accuracy under different metrics.
 Second, in Section~\ref{subsec:compare-wormhole}, we benchmark \emph{RG} variants against Wormhole across MNIST point clouds, ShapeNetV2, MERFISH Cell Niches~\cite{zhang2021spatially}, and scRNA-seq atlas~\cite{persad2023seacells}, reporting $R^2$/MSE/MAE in low-data regimes.
 Third, in Section~\ref{subsec:fast-wormhole}, we combine our framework with Wormhole to introduce \emph{RG-Wormhole}, a hybrid that matches Wormhole’s performance while requiring far less training time.
 We compare training time under varying batch sizes and epochs, as well as embedding, reconstruction, barycenter, and interpolation quality.
-In Appendix~\ref{appex_subsec:gaussian-sim}, we run Mixture of Gaussian simulations to verify that our methods approximate the true Wasserstein distance from low to high dimensions.
+In Appendix~\ref{appex_subsec:gaussian-sim}, we run MoG simulations to verify that our methods approximate the true Wasserstein from low to high dimensions.
 In Appendix~\ref{appex_subsec:viz}, we visualize metric-induced geometry with UMAP~\cite{mcinnes2018umap}.
+In Appendix~\ref{appex_subsec:rg-classical}, we compare \emph{RG} with classical methods in the many-pairs setting.
+To illustrate robustness, we further evaluate the method under inter-class and intra-class settings in Appendix~\ref{appex_subsec:rg-inter_intra}.
+Finally, we investigate whether there are consistent patterns in the optimal \emph{RG} weights across datasets; see Appendix~\ref{appex_subsec:rg-opt_weight}.
 Throughout, $N$ denotes the number of training-set sizes, and $M_0$ the number of samples drawn from the training set, yielding $M=\tfrac{M_0(M_0-1)}{2}$ pairs used to estimate \emph{RG} coefficients.